joelyy-mcintyreks/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes that over-concern with optimizing code before it's fully functional or without data to support its necessity can introduce unnecessary complexity and bugs.
 It's a reminder to programmers to strike a balance between efficiency and understandability, always prioritizing the fundamental correctness and maintainability of their code.

+# 2024-02-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on measured performance data, and always balance optimization efforts with readability and simplicity."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs.
+It's more crucial to ensure your code is correct, readable, and easily modifiable before focusing on making it faster.
+Only after profiling and identifying actual bottlenecks should you consider optimizing specific parts of your codebase.